bascrezee/trend_framework/README.md

 git push
 ```

-Trend and their limits evaluator guidance [in construction]
+Trends and their limits evaluator guidance [in construction]
 ============================================================

 Detecting trends and breakpoints in timeseries is a challenging task.
 Not the least, since the two phenomena are linked, and therefore a priori knowledge is needed for a correct approach.
 For this reason, the evaluator guidance is split into two parts, where the first part is an exploratory phase, where you will evaluate in-depth two or three gridpoints from your dataset.